 The Fort Worth Nature Center & Refuge sits in northwestern Fort Worth and offers 20 miles of hiking trails full of opportunities to observe what Mother Nature has to offer.
-For something off the beaten path, Michael Perez, the Parks and Recreation Department's onsite Natural Scientist Supervisor recommends their Canyon Ridge Trail.
+For something off the beaten path, the Parks and Recreation Department recommends their Canyon Ridge Trail.
 This 3.25 mile point-to-point trail follows offers stunning views of Lake Worth and is the park’s most difficult trail.
 Hikers should be prepared for steep inclines.

 While you're out hiking, make sure to see the Civilian Conservation Corps structures along the trail to get some historical perspective on the efforts taken to preserve the area over the past eight decades or so.
-Speaking of history, you can access the trail from Greer Island, which, as Perez points out, is where the center began back in 1964.
+Speaking of history, you can access the trail from Greer Island, which is where the center began back in 1964.

 Take to the Lake